counsyl/capone/README.md

 #### Ledger

-A `Ledger` is the top-most level of organization of information in double-entry bookkeeping as well as the `ledger` app.
+A `Ledger` is the top-most level of organization of information in double-entry bookkeeping as well as the `capone` app.
 Most ledgers have names familiar to those with any knowledge of accounting, such as "revenue" or "accounts receivable".